RTXteam/RTX/code/ARAX/test/README.md

 Example: Running `pytest -v --runslow --runexternal` will include all tests.

 #### Helpful tips:
-You can list the top, say, 10 slowest tests by adding the flag `--durations=10`.
+You can list the top 10 slowest tests by adding the flag `--durations=10`.

 Use the `-s` option to display output (it's suppressed by default, unless a test fails).